 The geographic limit of a historic environment record will be defined by the administrative boundary of the local authority or authorities that it covers.
-In the case of local authorities with coastlines, the seaward extension of a historic environment record's geographic coverage beyond the administrative boundary is likely to enhance the authority's contribution to the processes of Integrated Coastal Zone Management and marine planning, as well as providing a more complete picture of their area's past.
+In the case of local authorities with coastlines, the seaward extension of a historic environment record's geographic coverage beyond the administrative boundary is likely to enhance the authority's contribution to the production of Shoreline Management Plans and marine planning, as well as providing a more complete picture of their area's past.
 For example, to record the impact on cultural heritage of coastal erosion or rises in sea level as a consequence of current and past climate change.

-The Royal Commission maintains the Welsh maritime record which comprises records of offshore shipping and aviation casualties, and areas of high archaeological potential.
-This record is part of the National Monuments Record of Wales and is available for use by the local planning authority and is used by the Welsh Government in offshore planning.
+The RCAHMW maintains the Welsh maritime record which comprises records of offshore shipping and aviation casualties, and areas of high archaeological potential.
+This record is part of the National Monuments Record of Wales6, is available for use by the local planning authority and is used by the Welsh Government in offshore planning.

-Historic environment records require active management if they are to reflect properly the changing nature of the historic environment and our understanding of its significance.
+Historic environment records require active management if they are to reflect properly the changing nature of the historic environment and our understanding of its significance7.
 Historic environment records must be kept up to date with accurate information, including: